 Somewhere out there, just beyond us, one of our llamas belts out some cranky notes as it grazes.
 Rodrigo reminds us we are in puma country, and that llamas and vicunas are their prized treats.
 Alex chimes in that he is also “a hunter of the high mountains.”

 Much in the world is about compromise, I have often been told—here in the Andean world (and travelling with our wonderful Alex), that has been a constant.
 Pachamama, “Mother of the Earth” but also the fertility goddess, was offered llama sacrifices in the past as a tribute; I am told the lungs, in particular, were extracted.
 So much in the world of the Andes is, and was, about duality, and so the mountains and regions had as many female deities as they had male.
 Nature in such spheres is the conscience, the panacea, the great equalizer for its genders.

 The shard of ice and snow fades as the darker shades take over.
 We shuffle in closer to the fire as Diego, the llama herder, begins to tell tales.
 He says it is easier to tell a story in the dark where he is less self-conscious, being unseen.
 I reach into a pocket to a little pouch and extract some dry coca leaves, then jam them in between my bottom gums and cheek.

 But not before a little offering in the dark to Pachamama, and to the now-unseen oracle that is Pariaqaqa.

-- Jeff Fuchs is a longtime Editor-at-Large for Outpost Travel Media.
+- Jeff Fuchs is a longtime editor-at-large for Outpost Travel Media.
 He lived in the Himalayas for almost two decades and led our “In From the Outpost PERU” team across Andean valleys and highlands in search of the spirit of ayni.
-MORE original travel stories on Peru here.